BryceHopkins14/Flame-Data-Pipeline/README.md

         - RGB
         - Thermal

-Please make sure the variable below is specified properly according to your input image file structure.
+Please make sure the variable below is specified properly in the code according to your input image file structure.

 SOURCE_DIR = './Images/RGB/'

 #### Output
-After running the file, the program will output a file named 'GPS_Traces.csv' containing the following information for each image:
+After running the file, the program will provide output text to the standard out terminal and output a file named 'GPS_Traces.csv' containing the following information for each image:

 - Datetime